Effect-TS/io/docs/modules/Debug.ts.md

    * to the stack trace format being non standardized across platforms.
    * This flag is meant to be used only when debugging during development.
    */
-  traceExtractor: ((at: number) => string | undefined) | undefined
+  getCallTrace: ((at: number) => string | undefined) | undefined
   /**
    * A function that is used to filter which traces to show and collect.
    */
   traceFilter: (trace: string) => boolean
   /**
-   * Enables execution tracing in the fiber runtime.
+   * Sets a limit on how many stack traces should be rendered.
    */
-  traceExecutionEnabled: boolean
+  traceStackLimit: number
   /**
-   * Renders the execution trace in the error cause when it is available.
-   */
-  traceExecutionEnabledInCause: boolean
-  /**
-   * Renders the stack trace in the error cause when it is available.
-   */
-  traceStackEnabledInCause: boolean
-  /**
-   * Renders the span trace in the error cause when it is available.
-   */
-  traceSpanEnabledInCause: boolean
-  /**
    * Sets a limit on how many execution traces should be rendered.
    */
   traceExecutionLimit: number
   /**
-   * Sets a limit on how many stack traces should be rendered.
-   */
-  traceStackLimit: number
-  /**
    * Enables debug logging of execution traces.
    */
   traceExecutionLogEnabled: boolean
   /**
-   * Enables tracing.
+   * Enable debugger on execution
    */
-  traceEnabled: boolean
+  debuggerEnabled: boolean
-  /**
-   * Listens to execution traces.
-   */
-  traceExecutionHook: Array<(trace: string) => void>
 }
 ```